nightscout/nightscout.github.io/docs/nightscout/new_user.md

 Do not change device/computer/browser during the creation process!

+!!! note
-If you have issues with your current browser try another one.</br></br>
+    If you have unexpected issues whilst creating your site restart with another browser.</br></br>

 ## Step 1: Create a GitHub account